UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 ### Debugging the script

 Even if we are carefull, it is possible that we make mistakes while writing our script.
-Running a script with an error (bug) will results on an empty output in our termina.
+Running a script with an error (bug) will results on an empty output in our terminal.
 In order to find any bugs in our script we need to use the -x flag to run bash in debug mode.
 Running a script in debug more prints out each command as it is run, which will help to locate errors.